Who we are

-Professor Adrian Hill is the Director of the Jenner Institute at Oxford University and a Wellcome Trust Senior Investigator, Professor of Human Genetics and
+Professor Adrian Hill is the Director of the Jenner Institute at Oxford University and a Wellcome Trust Senior Investigator, Professor of Human Genetics and a NIHR Senior Investigator.

 He heads a leading malaria vaccine development programme and also regularly consults on nationally on pandemic threats.
 His group led the first clinical vaccine trial against the Ebola virus outbreak strain in the major West African emergency in 2014.
 Professor Hill’s immunogenetics programme focuses on genome-wide and exome-wide association studies of bacterial diseases, particularly tuberculosis and pneumococcal disease, in African and European populations.

 Andrew McLean is the lead life sciences investor for Oxford Sciences Innovation.
 OSI is a £350 million company investing in the most exciting start-ups built on world-leading Oxford science.

 Prior to joining OSI Andrew consulted in the pharmaceutical & biotech practice at McKinsey.
 Andrew is a physician by training, studied philosophy, politics & economics at Christ Church in Oxford and his work background includes stints in wine shops, hospitals & Goldman Sachs.

 Pierre is CEO of MRGN Advisors and Regional Partner for Switzerland at Mérieux Développement.
 He is also Chairman of the Board of Virometix, as well as Non-Executive Director to the Boards of Theradiag, of Eurocine Vaccines, and of Alma Biotherapeutics.